Associate Professor of Medicine (Endocrinology)

 The program in bone and mineral metabolism includes Drs.
 Insogna, Carpenter, Sharkey, Bergwitz and Wysolmerski.
 Research by these investigators focuses on the biology of PTHrP in cartilage and mammary gland; bone cell biology; skeletal metabolism and osteoporosis; calcium metabolism during lactation and the transport of calcium into milk; the role of dietary protein in calcium and bone metabolism; and the pathogenesis and treatment of disorders of phosphate metabolism, especially X-linked hypophosphatemic rickets.

 Professor of Pediatrics (Endocrinology) and of Orthopaedics and Rehabilitation and Clinical Professor of Nursing; Director, Yale Center for X-Linked Hypophosphatemia; Medical Director, Hospital Research Unit

-Ensign Professor of Medicine (Endocrinology); Director, Yale Bone Center; Ensign Professor of Medicine without Term; Associate Director, Yale Center for X-Linked Hypophosphatemia
+Ensign Professor of Medicine (Endocrinology); Director, Yale Bone Center; Member, Medical Oncology; Attending Physician, Internal Medicine; Associate Director, Yale Center for X-Linked Hypophosphatemia, Endocrinology

 Gladys Phillips Crofoot Professor of Pharmacology